-To capture this common functionality, we focus on settings summarized by some input features (x) and some modeled outcome (y^) ; for example, x can be a menu of lotteries and y^ can be a choice probability.
-In this context, we model theories as black box mappings, which take examples (collections of (x, y^) -pairs) and return correspondences.
+To capture this common functionality, we focus on settings summarized by input features (x) and a modeled outcome (y^) ; for example, x can be a menu of lotteries and y^ can be a choice probability.
+We model theories as mappings that take examples (collections of (x,y^) -pairs) and return correspondences.
 These correspondences summarize the logical implications of the theory: for any given x, the returned correspondence specifies what y^ are allowed.
-Expected utility theory, for example, derives implications about an individual's choice behavior in new menus based on the choices they have made on other menus.
+Expected utility theory, for example, derives implications about an individual's choice behavior in new menus of lotteries based on the choices they have made on other menus.
 In this framework, we define anomalies as minimal collections of examples that are incompatible with the theory.